rm511130/Tanzu-Workshop-TKGI/README.md

 dotnet run
 ```

-- Once you see in `Content root path: /home/ubuntu/dotnet` in your logs on the termional screen, you can proceed to test your `.NET Core Welcome` MVC program.
+- Once you see in `Content root path: /home/ubuntu/dotnet` in your logs on the terminal screen, you can proceed to test your `.NET Core Welcome` MVC program.

 - To test, open a browser to access the following URL.
 Remember to use the proper FQDN that corresponds to your UserID: e.g. `user11` should use `http://user11.pks4u.com:5001`.

 ```
 http://user1.pks4u.com:5001
 ```
-- If you see a `Welcome` page, your .NET App is running and you have a good .NET Core example to work with.
+- If you see a `Welcome` page, your .NET App is running, and you have a good .NET Core example to work with.

 - You can use `CRTL-C` on your Ubuntu VM to cancel out of the `.NET Core Welcome` program.